microsoft/Data-Science-For-Beginners/README.md

 Follow these steps to open this sample in a Codespace:
 1. Click the Code drop-down menu and select the Open with Codespaces option.
-2. Select + New codespace at the bottom on the pane.
+2. Select + New codespace at the bottom of the pane.
 For more info, check out the [GitHub documentation](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository#creating-a-codespace).

 ## VSCode Remote - Containers
 Follow these steps to open this repo in a container using your local machine and VSCode using the VS Code Remote - Containers extension:

 1. If this is your first time using a development container, please ensure your system meets the pre-reqs (i.e. have Docker installed) in [the getting started documentation](https://code.visualstudio.com/docs/devcontainers/containers#_getting-started).